 Richie Ford and family at the station.
 Richie is a GAA expert contributor to the Sports Academy.
-Richie is also a knowledgeable music fan and presented a Blues Talk.
+Richie is also a knowledgeable music fan and presented a series entitled Blues Talk.
 He also contributed to shows with Michael Duffy and to the Radiothons at the stations.

 Dean Garland was one of the three man Saturday Night Concept LIVE! team along with Ken Gaughran and Andrew Browne.
 They brought their ‘unique brand of controlled mayhem’ and showmanship to their show including competitions, record attempts, phone calls, video skits, live gig broadcasts from the DkIT and showcased local music in conjunction with Dundalk promoters Highway 67.